 So what does the equivalent of 1 USD buy you in Ethiopia?
 You can enjoy a local beer or even a macchiato.
 For about 2-3 USD you can have lunch in a local restaurant in Addis or anywhere in the country.
 Products that are made for local people are typically very affordable minus imported large goods like furniture etc...

 In terms of health requirements for entry into Ethiopia, fully vaccinated guests are no longer required to present a negative RT- PCR Covid-19 certificate.
 The best place to keep abreast of the ever changing Ethiopia entry requirements is on the Ethiopian Airlines website.
 Even if you travel with a different international carrier ET information will be the most up to date.

 A second health requirement applies for all those arriving in Ethiopia from countries with yellow fever.
 If you come from a country with yellow fever or have recently traveled in a region with yellow fever you must carry your W.H.O. immunization card to show you have been vaccinated against yellow fever.
-When on tours of Ethiopia from the US you would typically be asked for the W.H.O. yellow card as the U.S. does not have yellow fever.
+When on tours of Ethiopia from the US you would typically not be asked for the W.H.O. yellow card as the U.S. does not have yellow fever.

 Often guests ask us if they need to take malaria prophylaxis when they tour Ethiopia, as we are not doctors we refer all guests to the CDC website.
 We have linked a map of areas with risk of malaria transmission in Ethiopia.